Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Consistency:**

-  - The consistent use of font families, colors, and styling for user and bot messages (.chat-item-user and .chat-item-bot) promotes a cohesive and harmonious user interface.
+  - The consistent use of font families, colours, and styling for user and bot messages (.chat-item-user and .chat-item-bot) promotes a cohesive and harmonious user interface.
 Consistency is a crucial design principle for a unified user experience.

 - **Readability and Accessibility:**
   - The chosen font sizes and styles contribute to readability.
 The use of relative units and a readable font size (font-size: 1.2em;) ensures that the text is accessible and legible.